saisusmithainavolu/IOT_CourseClasswork/ESP32_Anjay_leshan_client_Tutorial/Push_Button_Control.md

 ## ESP32 Anjay leshan client experiments - Push Button control

-In this Tutorial, we will see how we can record the push button activites in Leshan server.
+In this Tutorial, we will see how we can create the Push button object in Leshan Server thru Anjay libraries.
 The button is a basic component and widely used in many ESP32 projects.
 In the code, by reading the state of the input pin, we can infer the button is pressed or not.

 **How Button Works**
 - When the button is pressed, the pin A is connected to the pin B